Harpy Eagle Thought Extinct in Mexico Makes a Stunning Return

 This moment pairs hauntingly with my older piece on the wild side of AI, where we explored attempts to bring back lost species through technology.
 But while scientists try to reconstruct the past, sometimes the Earth writes its own sequels.

-Because maybe what we lost is not always gone…just silent.
-Just scattered.
-Just waiting for the noise of industry to dim long enough to be heard again.
+I’d like to think that maybe what we lost is not always gone, just silent and a little scattered, just waiting for the noise of industry to dim long enough to be heard again.

 Why the Harpy’s Return Feels Like Magic